🎉 Birthday Sale: 63% Off – Ends Monday

 Why You Need To Organize Your Music Collection!#

 I'm very meticulous when it comes to organizing any of my music collections - whether it's my records or my Spotify playlists.
-I've experienced the pain associated with a lack of organization, and felt the advantages of keep it tidy.
+I've experienced the pain associated with a lack of organization and felt the advantages of keeping it tidy.

-Even as a casual music enjoyer disorganization can be a pain, but as a DJ (especially a professional) this can be a make-or-break skill, that can lead to some horrible moments if you don't do it right.
+Even as a casual music enjoyed, disorganization can be a pain, but as a DJ (especially a professional), this can be a make-or-break skill, that can lead to some horrible moments if you don't do it right.

-Here are some of my favorite benefits that come with an organized music collection - whether you're a DJ or a humble music enjoyer:
+Here are some of my favorite benefits that come with music management, whether you're a DJ or a music enthusiast:

 • Find That Track! - This is one that I used to find particularly annoying back in my vinyl DJing days.
 I'd be inspired to play a particular song, but then I couldn't find it...
-I'd spend minutes flicking through boxes of records (all with a dancing audience waiting on my next move), and it would take me so long to find it that the current track would nearly run out.
+I'd spend minutes flicking through boxes of the whole collection looking for the next track (all with a dancing audience waiting on my next move), and it would take me so long to find it that the current track plays out.
 Meaning that my transitions were rushed, and I couldn't perform well.
-Sometimes the time would be so tight I'd have to play a different tune while I kept searching - which could ruin the flow of my mix.
+Sometimes the time would be so tight I'd have to play a different tune while I kept searching, which could ruin the flow of my mix.
 While you have access to search tools with digital DJ gear, this isn't an excuse for lazy organization, and you can still cause yourself trouble if you don't properly label and sort downloaded tracks.

 • Inspired Setlist Building - I feel like the organization stage can also feed into the process of building a setlist.
 Especially when I'm using a genre or vibe sorting technique, I find that it helps me to create more meaningful, intentional journeys through my collection in a setlist, rather than it being more random and disorganized.

-• Deeper Musical Exploration - It might sound weird, but I find that organization helps me to explore new music, in a range of ways.
-For one, it helps me to get a quick overview of what music I already have, so it's clear what directions I need to explore.
+• Deeper Musical Exploration - It might sound weird, but I find that organization helps me to explore new music in a range of ways.
+For one, it helps me to get a quick overview of what music I already have, so it's clear what directions I need to explore to add to my archive.
 Additionally, creating a Spotify playlist of music I'm vibing to at the moment helps me to get some great suggestions of new artists to listen to, which can be very inspirational.
 Feeding your algorithms with music you like often is the best way to find your new favourite songs!

 • Sharing Is Caring - I think this is particularly relevant for online and digital libraries, but it's still relevant for physical collections too.
 As a DJ, you want to be known as a pillar in your community for discovering cool new songs in your niche.
 An organized Spotify library can be a nice way to share music with your fans...